sqlxpert/stay-stopped-aws-rds-aurora/README.md

   - A message in this queue indicates that Stay Stopped could not stop a database after trying for 24 hours.
 - [CloudTrail Event history](https://console.aws.amazon.com/cloudtrailv2/home?ReadOnly=false/events?ReadOnly=false)
-  - CloudTrail events with an "Error code" may reveal permissions problems.
+  - CloudTrail events with an "Error code" may indicate permissions problems.
   - To see more events, change "Read-only" from `false` to `true` .

-### Testing
+## Testing

 <details>
   <summary>Testing details...</summary>